-Aggarwal, Mishra & Pinkas (2004) present a protocol for securely computing the k^{th} -ranked element among lists held by multiple parties.
-A special case of our problem, in which the number of points of each party is known to all, can be solved by computing the k^{th} ranked element.
-Knowing the number of points held by (in particular) the party at the "low" end of the line gives the value to use for k; their protocol would give the location of this k^{th} element.
-This location would partition the line, the parties would then know to swap points to the right (left) of that location to get the optimal solution (see Lemma 3.1.)
+Aggarwal et al. (2004) present a protocol for securely computing the kth-ranked element among lists held by multiple parties.
+A special case of our problem, in which the number of points of each party is known to all, can be solved by computing the kth-ranked element.
+Knowing the number of points held by (in particular) the party at the "low" end of the line gives the value to use for k; their protocol would give the location of this kth element.
+This location would partition the line; the parties would then know to swap points to the right (left) of that location to get the optimal solution (see Lemma 3.1).

 We do not make the assumption that the number of points held by each party is public; we limit the information disclosed to only the swapped points.
-Without sharing knowledge of the number of points belonging to at least one party, finding the k^{th} element will not solve the problem.
-While it would be possible to use the k^{th} ranked element protocol iteratively to find the appropriate number of points to swap, this would require revealing the location of the $k+1^{st}$ (non-swapped) point.
+Without sharing knowledge of the number of points belonging to at least one party, finding the kth element will not solve the problem.
+Although it would be possible to use the kth-ranked element protocol iteratively to find the appropriate number of points to swap, this would require revealing the location of the k + 1st (nonswapped) point.
 Thus, their protocol is not suitable for our application.

-C. Proof of Correctness
+Appendix C. Proof of Correctness

-Theorem 1.
-The OROD algorithm terminates with the optimal number of points swapped, i.e., after swapping, there are no two points that could be swapped to give a lower tour length.
+THEOREM 1.
+The OROD algorithm terminates with the optimal number of points swapped; i.e., after swapping, there are no two points that could be swapped to give a lower tour length.

-Proof.
-First, note that partitioning the line gives the lowest tour length: with the line partitioned, neither party needs to drive past the partition, and any swap would require that each party drive past the partition, extending the tour length (this is shown in Lemma
+PROOF.
+First, note that partitioning the line gives the lowest tour length: With the line partitioned, neither party needs to drive past the partition, and any swap would require that each party drives past the partition, extending the tour length (this is shown in Lemma 3.1).

-3.1).
 A simple inductive proof demonstrates that the process terminates with the number of swaps required to achieve this optimal (in one dimension) result.

-First, note that it is easy to see that $lbound \le i \le ubound$ always holds.
+First, note that it is easy to see that lbound $\leq i \leq ubound$ always holds.

 We will show that the following always hold.

-- 1. swapping fewer than lbound points does not partition the line, and - 2. swapping ubound or more points does not partition the line.
+1. Swapping fewer than lbound points does not partition the line, and

+2. Swapping ubound or more points does not partition the line.

-First, they are trivially true initially (since we cannot swap a negative number or ∞ points).
-If $Extreme_POS(S, l, i) > Extreme_POS(O, r, i)$ then swapping fewer than i points will not partition the line (since at least the ith points would still be on the wrong side of the partion).
+First, they are trivially true initially (since we cannot swap a negative number or $\infty$ points).

+If $Extreme_POS(S, l, i) > Extreme_POS(O, r, i)$ , then swapping fewer than i points will not partition the line (since at least the ith points would still be on the wrong side of the partion).
 In this case, lbound gets set to i, which does not violate 1.
 Since ubound is unchanged, 2 still holds.

-If $Extreme_POS(S, l, i) \leq Extreme_POS(O, l, i)$ then swapping i or more points will not partition the line, since the i^{th} points are on the wrong side of the partition.
-In this case, ubound gets set to i, which does not violate 2; and since lbound is unchanged, 1 continues to hold.
+If $Extreme_POS(S, l, i) \leq Extreme_POS(O, l, i)$ , then swapping i or more points will not partition the line, since the ith points are on the wrong side of the partition.
+In this case, ubound gets set to i, which does not violate 2, and since lbound is unchanged, 1 continues to hold.

-If ubound - lbound = 1 then by 1 and 2, exactly lbound points must be exchanged.
-Since at this point $i = \lfloor \frac{lbound + lbound + 1}{2} \rfloor = lbound$, the result is exactly the number that must be exchanged to partition the line.
+If ubound - lbound = 1, then by 1 and 2, exactly lbound points must be exchanged.
+Since at this point $i = \lfloor (lbound + lbound + 1)/2 \rfloor = lbound$ , the result is exactly the number that must be exchanged to partition the line.